-Framing corporate engagement with carbon pricing policy as either proactive or compliant plays a significant role in determining consumer attitudes and behaviours towards both companies and carbon pricing policy.
+Framing corporate engagement with carbon pricing policy as either proactive or compliant plays a significant role in determining consumer attitudes and behaviors towards both companies and carbon pricing policy.

 Our latest research at The Decision Lab is shedding light on how corporate action on climate change — especially in response to carbon pricing policies—influences consumer attitudes towards the company and how interested they are in being their customer.
 The findings also offer important insight into the framing effects associated with Canada’s carbon pricing policies.